 I had been exhausting my immune system by beating my head against the walls trying to make the children’s mother love me instead of getting healthy myself.
 I believe those years of frustration and exhaustion gave me cancer.
-Before I had it cut out of my prostate (and it’s been all gone for fifteen years, thank God), I let it teach me to live one day at a time.
+Before I had it cut out of my prostate (and it’s been all gone for twenty years, thank God), I let it teach me to live one day at a time.
 That’s all we’ve got, really.

 We feel we are rich in having everything we want.
 The key to our newfound wealth has been bringing demand in line with supply, not vice-versa.
 And to be satisfied with less, we’ve had to realize that less is more.
 More what?
 It’s more of the best things in life, which are all free.
 We don’t very often pay to go watch professionals play ball or laugh at themselves, and we don’t need TV or movie theaters to watch people dance, romance each other, or have adventures out in nature.
 We’re old-fashioned.
 We’d rather do these things ourselves, and thanks be to God, we still enjoy doing all these activities.